jnitin/flask-catalog/README.md

 ## Usage

+The project is written for Python 3

-Development and testing was done on Ubuntu 16.04.
+Development and testing was done on Ubuntu 16.04, using Python 3.5

 The steps described here show how to run <b>catalog</b> within a python virtual environment.